Jul 5Monday, July 6, 2026 · all daysJul 7 · today »

 HN Discussion:

-• Ultra is just a prompt alias with subagents, not a real backend improvement
+• Ultra mode is just an alias for max effort plus subagent prompting, not a real new capability

 2.Has_not_been_viewed_much(iamwillwang.com)